Article

 A Snappt survey found that one in four fraudulent applications go undetected.
 Before the pandemic, the percentage of fraudulently altered applications stood at 15% but increased to 29% in September 2020.

 The problem of fake documentation hasn’t gone away, especially since it’s difficult to detect fraud for applications submitted via online platforms.
-AI-powere fraud detection software like Inscribe improves the reliability of the lending process and helps financial institutions detect fraud in false documents.
+AI-powered fraud detection software like Inscribe improves the reliability of the lending process and helps financial institutions detect fraud in false documents.

 Knowing what to look for can help banks and lenders spot fake utility bills and prevent fraud while protecting themselves from the consequences of fraud and noncompliance.